-- Attend a children’s holiday concert at a school.
+- There are so many free concerts over the holidays.
 I love the multi-faith winter concerts that preschools and primary schools often put on.
 Even if you don’t have children, find out if you can join friends or relatives for a school event.
 They might not think to ask you or consider you would be interested.

-- Consider heading out to a community tree-lighting ceremony, or other winter festival.
+- Consider heading out to a community tree-lighting ceremony, or other communal festivities.